Arrow pointing right

 With limited staff, time, and budget, outsourcing is often the most practical and scalable solution – and comes with lots of benefits for both employers and employees:

-1. Give your team access to professionals
+🧠 Give your team access to professionals

 Outsourcing mental health support allows smaller teams to gain access to qualified mental health professionals who have expertise in dealing with a range of specific challenges like burnout, anxiety or ADHD.

-2. Guarantee confidentiality
+🔒 Guarantee confidentiality

 Speaking to an external counsellor can feel a lot more private and confidential than opening up to an internal member of staff, which might encourage more employees to seek help when they need it.
 The negative stigma surrounding mental health at work can stop people speaking up if they're worried that this might impact their career progression, so having external resource available draws a clear distinction between the two.

-3. Save time and money
+💰 Save time and money

 Outsourcing mental health support services tends to be much more cost-effective for small businesses than hiring, training and maintaining a dedicated in-house team.
 It also ensures that the counselling services provided are always of the highest quality, because EAP providers are continuously investing in training therapists and sharing the most up-to-date research and resources.

-4. Free up HR resource
+⏰ Free up HR resource

 In a one-person HR team, it's simply not possible to have a weekly chat with every employee about their mental health alongside all of the other tasks on your list.
 Outsourcing mental health support services reduces the administrative burden on internal HR teams, freeing up their time to focus on other important initiatives.

-Employee assistance programmes (EAPs) for small businesses
+How to choose an employee assistance programmes (EAPs) for small businesses

-- Most EAPs lock you in to a minimum contract length of 2-5 years, which isn't suitable for startups with less predictable cash flow.
+Most EAPs lock you in to a minimum contract length of 2-5 years, which isn't suitable for startups with less predictable cash flow.

-EAPs can be a good fit for small businesses if they align with the company's goals, budget, and employee needs.
+EAPs can be a great fit for small businesses if they align with the company's goals, budget, and employee needs.
 Let's look at some features to prioritise when choosing an EAP for your small business...

-Choosing an EAP for small businesses
+EAP checklist for small companies:

 When comparing EAP providers, it’s important to look beyond just the cost or number of sessions provided.
 You want to make sure the service actually fits your team’s culture, working style, and support needs – and that it delivers meaningful outcomes.